xuebaiios/BdryReach/README.md

 ```
 **Parameters:**
 * **mysys:** differential equation for computing reachable sets.
-* **mysysBack:** reverse Differential Equations for Result Verification.
+* **mysysBack:** reverse differential equations for result verification.
-* **options:** relevant Configuration for Outer-approximation of Reachable Set Computation in the Program.
+* **options:** relevant configuration for outer-approximation of reachable set computation in the program.
-* **R0:** Iinitial set.
+* **R0:** initial set.
-* **overRtime:** step Size for Reachable Set Inner-approximation Computation at Each Step.
+* **overRtime:** step size for inner-approximation of reachable set computation at each step.
-* **steps:** number of Iterations for Reachable Set Inner-approximation Computation.
+* **steps:** number of iterations for inner-approximation of reachable set computation.
-* **radius:** maximum Allowed Generator Length for Boundary Segmentation.
+* **radius:** maximum allowed generator length for boundary segmentation.
-* **over_step:** step size for computing the outer-approximation of the reachable set for the entire set at each step in reachable set inner-approximation Computation.
+* **over_step:** step size for outer-approximation of reachable set computation for the entire set at each step in inner-approximation of reachable set computation.
-* **bound_step:** step size for computing the outer-approximation of the reachable set for the boundary of the set at each step in outer-approximation of reachable set Computation.
+* **bound_step:** step size for outer-approximation of reachable Set computation for the boundary of the set at each step in inner-approximation of reachable set computation.
-* **Zover_order:** limit on the zonotope order for computing the outer-approximation of the reachable set for the entire set at each step in outer-approximation of reachable set Computation.
+* **Zover_order:** limit on the zonotope order for outer-approximation of reachable set computation for the entire set at each step in inner-approximation of reachable set computation.
-### 2.2 Test Case for outer-approximation of reachable set Computation
+### 2.2 Test Case for Outer-approximation of Reachable Set Computation
 **As an example, we perform the outer-approximation of the reachable set computation for the VanderPol model.
 The file computes the outer-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval 0 - 6.74 seconds.The specific file location is:**
 ```RobotFramework
 /examples/overVanderPol.cpp.